FREQUENTLY ASKED QUESTIONS - U.S. SALES TAX

 A: You will need to submit updated sales tax exemption documentation (see below for instructions).
 You may be exempt from paying sales tax if you are purchasing the products and services for resale or if you are an exempt entity (ex: a governmental, educational, charitable, or nonprofit organization).

-A: Without updated sales tax exemption documentation, sales tax will be collected on future publisher direct orders in the states where IngramSpark is obligated.
+A: Without sales tax exemption documentation, sales tax will be collected on publisher-direct orders shipping to the states where IngramSpark is obligated.

 Q: Can I get a refund for any taxes paid before I submit my tax exemption documentation?